Two players remain in Wake Forest's basketball recruiting class

 Jaylon Gibson, a three-star prospect by 247Sports.com, announced via Twitter this week that he formally requested a release from his national letter of intent.
 The 6-foot-11 forward out of Grace Christian in Raleigh was followed by Djimon Bailey, a 6-foot-5 guard from Wilson Greenfield, to announce he looked to reopen his recruitment.

 “I’m happy for the coach that he gets to prove his leadership,” Gibson told the News & Observer.
-“I congratulate him, but I can’t see myself playing at Wake Forest with all the uncertainty.
-I’ve heard that several players have entered the transfer portal.”
+“I congratulate him, but I can’t see myself playing at Wake Forest with all the uncertainty.”

 As for the team already in place in Winston-Salem, Wake Forest lost five players to the NCAA’s transfer portal — the latest Thursday being freshman forward Ismael Massoud, who averaged 4.8 points and two rebounds this season, a source told Evan Daniels of 247Sports.
 Jahcobi Neath, who as a freshman had a the role of backup point guard to Brandon Childress, decided this week to enter the portal.
 Both players will keep open the possibility of returning.